xuhongl/MCW-Serverless-architecture/WDS/Whiteboard design session trainer guide - Serverless architecture.md

     ![The Solution diagram is described in the text following this diagram.](images/Whiteboarddesignsessiontrainerguide-Serverlessarchitectureimages/media/image3.png "Solution diagram")

     The solution begins with vehicle photos being uploaded to an Azure Storage blobs container, as they are captured.
 Each photo is stored in a subfolder named after the photo booth's Id so the Id can be added to the processed license plate data in the database.
-An Event Grid subscription is created against the Blob storage create event, calling the photo processing Azure Function endpoint (on the left-hand side of the diagram), which in turn sends the photo to the Cognitive Services Computer Vision API OCR service to extract the license plate data.
+An Event Grid subscription is created against the Blob storage create event, calling the photo processing Azure Function endpoint (on the side of the diagram), which in turn sends the photo to the Cognitive Services Computer Vision API OCR service to extract the license plate data.
 If processing was successful and the license plate number was returned, the function submits a new Event Grid event, along with the data, to an Event Grid topic with an event type called "savePlateData.\" However, if the processing was unsuccessful, the function submits an Event Grid event to the topic with an event type called \"queuePlateForManualCheckup.\" Two separate functions are configured to trigger when new events are added to the Event Grid topic, each filtering on a specific event type, both saving the relevant data to the appropriate Cosmos DB collection for the outcome, using the Cosmos DB output binding.
 A Logic App that runs on an hourly interval executes an Azure Function via its HTTP trigger, which is responsible for obtaining new license plate data from Cosmos DB and exporting it to a new CSV file saved to Blob storage.
 If no new license plate records are found to export, the Logic App sends an email notification to the Customer Service department via their Office 365 subscription.
 Application Insights is used to monitor all of the Azure Functions in real-time as data is being processed through the serverless architecture.
 This real-time monitoring allows Contoso to observe dynamic scaling first-hand and configure alerts when certain events take place.

     > NOTE: The preferred solution is only one of many possible, viable approaches.